tacobayle/nestedVsphere8/README.md

 ### Deployment Details

 The amount of nested ESXi hosts is based on the amount of IP provided in .vsphere_underlay.networks.vsphere.management.esxi_ips.

 The VM called external-gw-* acts as of:
 - a DNS server
 - a NTP server
-- for deployment/scenario which includes NSX: it does the gateway between the tier 0 and the external world providing source-NAT to allow the nested environment to access the Internet
+- for deployment/scenario which includes NSX: it is the gateway between the tier0 and the external world providing source-NAT to allow the nested environment to access the Internet
 - for deployment/scenario which includes K8s cluster (managed or non-managed): a single location to manage your K8s cluster via kubectl command

 ## How to consume this repo? - Where to get started?